zorael/kameloso/README.md

 * the `printer` plugin can now save logs to disk.
 Regenerate your configuration file and enable it with `saveLogs` set to `true`.
 It can either write lines as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
 By default only homes are logged; configurable with the `logAllChannels` knob.
 Needs testing and feedback
 * direct **imgur** links are now rewritten (to the non-direct HTML page) so we can get a meaningful page title, like stale YouTube ones are
 * remember to `dub upgrade` to get a fresh `dlang-requests` (~>0.7.0)
+* all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
+Regenerate it to get the configuration file entries

 # Getting started